fron1s/CeneoScrapper/README.md

 1) Extraction of elements for a single opinion to separate variables
 2) Extraction of elements for a single opinion to one complex variable(dictionary)
-3) Extraction of all opinions from single page to list
+3) Extraction of all opinions from single page to list of dictionaries
-4) Extraction of all opinions for certain product  and saving it to a file
+4) Extraction of all opinions for certain product  and saving it to .json file
 5) Code refactoring and optimization
-    a) Definition of function for extracting single elements of page from HTML code
+    1) Definition of function for extracting single elements of page from HTML code
-    b) Creating of dictionary that describes opinions structure with selectors for particular opinion's elements
+    2) Creating of dictionary that describes opinions structure with selectors for particular opinion's elements
-    c) Using dictionary comprehension to extract all opinion's eements on the basis of opinions' structure dictionary
+    3) Using dictionary comprehension to extract all opinion's eements on the basis of opinions' structure dictionary
 6) Adjustment of data types for defferent opinions' elements
 7) Translation of certain opinion's elements into English
+8) Analysis of extracted opinions
+    1) basic statistics
+        1) Number of all opinions about the product
+        2) Number rof opinions with list advantages
+        3) Number of opinions with list of disadvantages
+        4) Average score based on stars
+    2) Plots
+        1) Share of recommendations in total number of opinions
+        2)  Frequency histogram of stars